-Global software giant Microsoft will relocate its Australian headquarters to what is set to be North Sydney’s tallest building – Winten Property Group’s $1.2 billion 1 Denison.
+Microsoft will relocate its Australian headquarters to what is set to be North Sydney’s tallest building – Winten Property Group’s $1.2 billion 1 Denison.

-Winten paid $80 million for the 1 Denison Street site making way for the skyscraper three years ago.
+The landlord paid $80 million for the 1 Denison Street site making way for the skyscraper three years ago.

-Winten recently started construction of the landmark 39-storey, 61,600 square metre replacement office.
+Construction of the landmark 39-storey, 61,600 square metre replacement office recently began.

-Following the Microsoft deal, the building is now 55 per cent occupied after Nine Entertainment pre-committed to 17,000 sqm.
-SAP, a software group, has also signed on, for 6000 sqm.
+Following the Microsoft pre-commitment, the building is 55 per cent occupied; Nine Entertainment will rent 17,000 sqm, while another software group, SAP, has signed on for 6000 sqm.

-Microsoft will take occupancy in mid-2021, a joint statement said.
+Microsoft will move in by mid-2021, a joint statement said.

-Founded in Seattle by Bill Gates in 1975, the diversified computing company has leased seven floors of 1 Denison – from level 25 to 31 inclusive: an area of 10,655 sqm.
+Founded in 1975 at Seattle by Bill Gates, the diversified technology company has leased seven floors of 1 Denison – 25 to 31 inclusive: a total 10,655 sqm.

 Microsoft Australia managing director Steven Worrall said 1 Denison gives the company “the opportunity to create an environment in the heart of North Sydney’s CBD that inspires our people, is closer to our customers and partners, and showcases the best of Microsoft’s technology and services”.